-The decrease in research and development revenue - other for the year ended December 31, 2022 compared to the year ended December 31, 2021 is primarily due to the cessation of the Vertex Collaboration Agreement during 2021.
+The increase in grant revenue for the year ended December 31, 2023 compared to the year ended December 31, 2022 is primarily due to recognizing revenue for the grant received under the CD38 CPRIT Agreement with the CPRIT during the period.

-For more information about our collaboration agreements, please see Note 3, "Research and Development Agreements" to our audited consolidated financial statements for the year ended December 31, 2022, included in this Annual Report on Form 10-K.
+For more information about our collaboration agreements, please see Note 3, "Research and Development Agreements," to our audited consolidated financial statements for the year ended December 31, 2023, included in this Annual Report on Form 10-K.